rajandangi/namaste-javascript/README.md

+# Time, tide and JavaScript wait for none

 ### Promise: Static Methods
  > Note: Some of the images have p1,p1,p3 but it should be p1,p2,p3.
 So please ignore the typo.